microsoft/fluentui-react-native/packages/experimental/Switch/SPEC.md

 - `root` - The outer container representing the `Switch` itself.
 - `label` - If specified, renders the name of the Switch as text.
 - `track` - The container for the thumb.
-- `thumb` - Typically a circle, its location informs the user of the Switch's toggle state.
+- `thumb` - By default a circle.
+Its location informs the user of the Switch's toggle state.
 - `toggleContainer` - Container for the thumb and track.
 - `onOffText` - If specified, renders the the toggle state of the Switch as text.